digitalbazaar/bedrock/README.md

   - Emitted during `bedrock-cli.ready`, before `bedrock.configure`.
 Allows
     listeners to make configuration changes for running tests.
 - **bedrock.configure**
-  - Emitted after `bedrock-cli.ready` and before `bedrock.init`.
+  - Emitted after `bedrock-cli.ready` and before `bedrock.admin.init`.
 Allows
     additional custom configuration before Bedrock initializes but after command line parsing.
-- **bedrock.init**
+- **bedrock.admin.init**
-  - Emitted after `bedrock.configure` and before process privileges are dropped.
+  - Emitted after `bedrock.configure` and before elevated process privileges are dropped.
 Allows listeners to perform early initialization tasks that require special privileges.
 Note that, if Bedrock is started with elevated privileges (ie: as root), listeners will execute with those privileges.
-Any background work that needs to execute but does not require elevated privileges should be deferred to `bedrock.start`.
+Any early initialization that needs to execute before `bedrock.start` but does not require elevated privileges should be deferred to `bedrock.init`.
+Most modules should find binding to `bedrock.init` to be sufficient for any initialization work.
+- **bedrock.init**
+  - Emitted after `bedrock.admin.init` and just after elevated process privileges are dropped.
+Allows listeners to perform early initialization tasks that do not require special privileges.
+This event should be used to ensure, for example, that a module's API has the required supporting data structures in memory prior to another module's use of it.
+For example, a validation module may need to load validation schemas from files on disk before they can be accessed via its API, but this loading must occur after the configuration events have passed and after special process privileges have been dropped. **As a best practice, modules should not emit custom events during `bedrock.init` because it may cause scenarios where two unrelated modules can't be easily combined.** For example, if a module emits a custom event during `bedrock.init`, then a listener of that event would be unable to use the API of an unrelated module that hasn't been initialized yet.
+Deferring custom event emitting to `bedrock.start` solves this problem; it ensures all modules have had a chance to complete initialization before attempting to interact with one another through the event system.
 - **bedrock.start**
-  - Emitted after `bedrock.init` and after process privileges have been dropped.
-This is the event modules should use to execute or schedule their main background behavior.
+  - Emitted after `bedrock.init`.
+This is the event modules should use to execute or schedule their main background behavior and to emit any custom events they would like to make available to their dependents.
 - **bedrock.ready**
   - Emitted after `bedrock.start`.
 Allows listeners to execute custom behavior after all modules have handled the `bedrock.start` event.
 This event is